-This Month’s That Mama is single mama of two, Marina Mathews, founder of PR powerhouse Chrysler Communications
+This Month’s That Mama is single mama of two, Marina Mathews, founder of PR powerhouse Marina Mathews Communications

 Can you tell us a little about yourself and your family?